ovh/docs/pages/storage_and_backup/file_storage/enterprise_file_storage/netapp_network_config/guide.it-it.md

 ### Step 1 - Selecting or creating a vRack

 You must have a vRack to activate your vRack services.
+OVHcloud vRack is a free service.
 If you don't have one at this stage, you can order one using the `Order`{.action} button in the Control Panel.
-The vRack is a free service.
 Otherwise, select your vRack from the drop down menu.

 ![Sans configuration réseau](images/02-EFS.png){.thumbnail}